MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

       :::image type="content" source="media/copy-data-activity/configure-connection-details.png" alt-text="Screenshot showing New connection page." lightbox="media/copy-data-activity/configure-connection-details.png":::

    1. Once your connection is created successfully, it takes you back to the data pipeline page.
 Then select **Refresh** to fetch the connection that you created from the drop-down list.
 You could also choose an existing Azure SQL Database connection from the drop-down directly if you already created it before.
-Then select **Azure SQL Database** in **Connection** type.
 The capabilities of **Test connection** and **Edit** are available to each selected connection.

       :::image type="content" source="media/copy-data-activity/refresh-source-connection-in-pipeline.png" alt-text="Screenshot showing where to refresh your connection." lightbox="media/copy-data-activity/refresh-source-connection-in-pipeline.png":::